stephenberry/glaze/docs/networking/http-server.md

 });
 ```

-### Using an External io_context
+### Using an External io_context via it's executor

-You can provide your own `asio::io_context` to the server, allowing you to share the event loop with other ASIO-based components or manage the lifecycle externally.
+You can provide your own `asio::any_io_executor` to the server, allowing you to share the event loop with other ASIO-based components or manage the lifecycle externally.

 ```cpp
 #include "glaze/net/http_server.hpp"